 A website and a mailing list are standard and effective ways for new groups to communicate and become accessible to a greater number of people.
-Once your existence is recognised by the SCA you are welcome to a group website and mailing list hosted on the Lochac server.
-The Masonry Team - masonry@lochac.sca.org can help you with this.
+Social media can be vitally important too, but make sure you have the basics, which is a web presence.
+Once your existence is recognised by the SCA you are welcome to have a group website and mailing list hosted on the Lochac server.
+The Masonry Team - masonry@lochac.sca.org - can help you with this.

-As Seneschal, you will need to work closely with your group officers to ensure they are meeting the requirements of their offices: these requirements can be as important to your group's elevation or advancement as all the paperwork and petitions combined.
+As Seneschal, you will need to work closely with your group officers to ensure they are meeting the requirements of their offices.
+These requirements can be as important to your group's elevation or advancement as all the paperwork and petitions combined.
 Regular (e.g. monthly) meetings to discuss the group's business are a good way to involve all officers as well as any of the populace who are interested or otherwise want to contribute.